 - Books-3 weeks with renewal up to 9 weeks.

-- Pamphlets-3-5 days and renewable

 - AV (audio-visual) needs to be approved by Media Personnel and a supervising staff member.

 - Other consult Mrs. Klipfel.

 Return all materials to the checkout counter.
 Books may be placed in the book drop located in the front counter.
 Overdue material needs to be checked in with the media personnel.
-Students will be charged replacement cost for lost or damaged materials.
+Students will be charged replacement cost for lost or damaged materials